pbmiranda/aws_web_automation/README.md

 # Aws Web automation

 This project is a framework for Web Automation written in Java.
-Classes and basic scerarios were created for [Amazon Web Page ](https://www.amazon.in/)
+Classes and basic scenarios were created for [Amazon Web Page ](https://www.amazon.in/)

 ## External dependencies